VirtualEmbryo/lumen_network/README.md

 where `config????` is the list of configurations you want to run (config0000, config0001, ...).

-## Data visualisation
+## Data visualization
-We provide Jupyter Notebooks for data visualisation of some results obtained with this code.
+We provide Jupyter Notebooks for data visualization of some results obtained with this code.
 Go in the *jupyter/* folder and use a notebook to visualize.
 You may also use a [Jupyter viewer](https://nbviewer.jupyter.org/github/VirtualEmbryo/lumen_network/blob/master/jupyter/figures.ipynb).

 ## About